-In November, Colorado Springs voters pushed back against the policies of Mom’s for Liberty and the other extremist groups that have captured the school board’s agenda by electing two pro-public education and union advocates: Leann Bacca-Bartlet and Charles Johnson.
-These Champions of D11 will be seated on the School District 11 Board of Education in December.
+We elected pro-public education BOE members.
+Colorado Springs voters pushed back against the policies of Mom’s for Liberty and the other extremist groups that have captured the school board’s agenda by electing two pro-public education and union advocates: Leann Baca-Bartlett and Charles Johnson.
+These Champions of D11 were seated on the School District 11 Board of Education on December 10, 2025.

 They Support Us - We Support Them!!
 This map and list details the business that support the members of our union, our collective voice, and the public schools our students & educators deserve!
 While on strike and as we fight to regain a contract, they have been in our corner, and we will stand with them!